HimaSpandana/Stock-Price-Prediction-And-Forecasting-Using-Stacked-LSTM--Deep-Learning/README.md

 5.Predict the future for the next 30 days and plot the output

-Im using pandas-datareader which is Up-to-date remote data access for pandas.
+I am using pandas-datareader which is Up-to-date remote data access for pandas.
 Works for multiple versions of pandas.

 we can extract data from various Internet sources into a pandas DataFrame.
 In this project im using Tingo